The following summarises the World Fintech Report 2017, published by Capgemini in Q2, 2017.

 1a.
 Increased customer expectations

-The improved in technology has provided consumers with superior personalised and digital interactions every day.
+The improvements in technology have provided consumers with superior personalised and digital interactions every day.
 BigTechs like Google, Amazon, Facebook and Apple have raised the bar of customer expectations.
-Traditional firms however, have been slow in reacting to increasing customer expectations.
+Traditional firms however, as the World Fintech Report described, have been slow in reacting to increasing customer expectations.

 1b.
 Lower barriers to entry